-- Development of the 2001 and 2002 Unified Planning Work Programs. - Prepare Section 5307 grant application and required information for the UPWP to obtain Section 5303 funding. - Staff time involved with committee participation relating to the transportation process, which includes public involvement, publishing the 2000-2001 Annual Report, and the Certification Review for calendar year 2001. - Intergovernmental coordination between the various transportation government entities regarding the transportation process. - Coordination of FHWA and FTA programs with other governmental entities. - Maintain compliance with congressional legislation, FTA regulations, FHWA regulations, and guidelines. - Improve image and awareness of Rapid Transit System. - Administrative duties which include bookkeeping, vouchers, progress reports, budgeting, secretarial work, and purchasing materials. - Tuition and Staff times involved with employee training and travel. - Review and monitoring of Federal rules, regulations, and guidelines to maintain efficiency and compliance. - · Review of site plans, plats, and zoning requests.

-- Administration of operating, planning, and capital grants; including preparation and submittal of Quarterly Progress Report, Financial Status Reports, National Transit Database reports, and Disadvantages Business Enterprise goals. - Submission of an Annual Progress Report for both the Section 5303 and Section 5307 grants. - Develop and revise ordinances that pertain to the transportation planning process. - Coordination of planning efforts toward intermodalism of highway, air, rail, transit, bike, and walking modes. - Further develop an access management policy for the Rapid City Area. - Continue development of a coordinated transportation system. - Coordinate transportation efforts with various non-profit agencies in the Rapid City Area, including Rapid City Public Schools. - Prioritization of private non-profit (Section 5310) transit projects based on committee review and evaluation.
+- Development of the 2002 and 2003 Unified Planning Work Programs. - Prepare Section 5307 grant application and required information for the UPWP to obtain Section 5303 funding. - Staff time involved with committee participation relating to the transportation process, which includes public involvement, developing the 2001-2002 Annual Report, and Self-Certification for calendar year 2002. - Intergovernmental coordination between the various transportation government entities regarding the transportation process. - Review, monitor and maintain compliance with congressional legislation, FTA regulations, FHWA regulations, and guidelines. - Improve image and awareness of Rapid Transit System. - Administrative duties which include bookkeeping, vouchers, progress reports, budgeting, secretarial work, and purchasing materials. - Review the 1994 Operations Plan and make necessary updates. - Review and update the Public Involvement Plan section of the Operations Plan, and approve as a separate document. - Tuition and Staff times involved with employee training and travel. - Review of site plans, plats, and zoning requests. - Administration of operating, planning, and capital grants; including preparation and submittal of Quarterly Progress Report, Financial Status Reports, National Transit Database reports, and Disadvantages Business Enterprise goals. - Submission of an Annual Progress Report for both the Section 5303 and Section 5307 grants. - Develop and revise ordinances that pertain to the transportation planning process. - Review Environmental Justice requirements and develop a guidance policy in cooperation with the South Dakota Department of Transportation and Federal Highway Administration. - Coordination of planning efforts toward intermodalism of highway, air, rail, transit, bike, and walking modes. - Further develop an access management policy for the Rapid City Area. - Coordinate transportation efforts with various non-profit agencies in the Rapid City Area, including Rapid City Public Schools. - Develop five year Operating/Capital Plan for Transit. - Prioritization of private non-profit (Section 5310) transit projects based on committee review and evaluation.